ray-project/ray/doc/source/train/examples/aws-trainium/llama3.rst

 Launching Ray Jobs
 ------------------

-With the Ray cluster now ready to handle workloads, it's time to initiate the data preparation and fine-tuning Ray jobs:
+The Ray cluster now ready to handle workloads.
+Initiate the data preparation and fine-tuning Ray jobs:

 1. Launch the Ray job for downloading the dolly-15k dataset and the Llama3.1 8B model artifacts: